Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab4/module1/module1.rst

 You will now need to setup security permissions on AWS EC2 console so that Ansible can communicate with the BIG-IP.

 #.
 In the AWS EC2 console go to Network Interfaces and Filter by your studentID.
 #.
-Select the Interface labeled "Primary network interface".
+Select the Interface with the description labeled "Primary network interface".
 #.
 In the bottom area look for the "Primary private IPv4 IP:"
 #.
 Now select Security Groups on the left hand side.
 #.
 Filter by your Student# and then select the Bigip Management instance.